FAQs for researchers¶

 How do I create a study?¶

 Studies are created by specifying the structure of your experiment using our Study Specification Grammar.
 The grammar allows for various types of randomiziation, blocking control, presentation of different types of stimuli, and collection of many types of participant responses.
 In the very near future, the grammar will also support interactive presentation of stimuli, such as the mechanism of a self-paced reading study.
-Check out the Crash Course in research guide, and keep the Study Specification Grammar Reference open for reference.
+Check out the Crash Course, and keep the Study Specification Grammar Reference open for reference.

 How do I pay my participants?¶